-For a woman like Patouma, your gift can help us:
+For a woman like Patouma, your donation helps:

-- Distribute seeds and fertilizers to families like Patouma’s to help them grow sustainable crops;
+- Distribute seeds and fertilizers to families to help them grow sustainable crops;

 - Install solar power pumps to help farmers irrigate their crops – getting the maximum benefit out of every drop of water;

 - Re-design fields so farmers can trap what little moisture exists in the soil;